 - Talk to a colleague whom you trust about what has happened.

 - You can contact a safety representative or a trade union representative.

-- Use the whistleblowing options at UiO.
+- Use the options for reporting censurable conditions at UiO.

 Either way, you should make some own notes describing the event(s).
 Record time and place, what happened and how you responded.